medicalwei/flower/README.markdown

 ------
 * Gathers all Netflow packets and updates on-the-fly.
 * TODO: Trigger to deal with banned users.
-* For an interval (1 hour), the system writes the data to mongodb database.
+* For an interval (1 hour), the system writes the data to postgresql database.
 * TODO: The user can check the usage history in daily and hourly perspective.